| | |

 Screened Subnet

 A subnet behind a screening router.
-The degree to which the subnet may
+The degree to which

-be accessed depends on the screening rules in the router.
+be accessed depends on the screening rules in the

 Screening Router

-A router configured to permit or deny traffic based on a set of
+A router configured to permit or deny traffic based on

 permission rules installed by the administrator.